 Capitalizing on this resource can grow your business short term and foster a professional network of connections that can facilitate growth in the long term.

-The effects of promoting through online influencers to Gen Z is encouraging.
+The effects of promoting and marketing through online influencers to Gen Z is encouraging.

 The market research also supports that 85% of Gen Z users discover new products through social media.

 It is also projected that by 2020, Gen Z will comprise 40% of all US consumers, almost half of the entire country.